 Q: Are there books that focus on rebuilding relationships after CPTSD?

 A: Absolutely.
 Some books on this list emphasize relational healing and how to repair attachment wounds.
 They align with clinical models like Terra Firma, helping you rebuild trust and intimacy.
-These are crucial for ambitious women who want not only to recover but also to thrive in their personal connections.
+These are crucial for driven women who want not only to recover but also to thrive in their personal connections.

 Q: How do I know if a book is triggering or not safe for me right now?